 Our nation has more than 3 million nurses who work in countless healthcare settings including hospitals, schools, businesses, clinics, and small family practices.
 No matter where a nurse works, she or he has a unique opportunity to make lasting impacts on the lives of patients and their families.
 And those of us who are nurses can definitely remember certain patients and families we took care of where a real, and profound connection took place -- a connection so powerful it could almost take your breath away.

 To me, this is the heart of nursing.
 It's the ability to look beyond people as patients, and see the human being inside; fanning their strengths, giving hope when it looks like none can be found, and helping to lighten the load that comes with bearing illness and pain.
-Nurses are the rock that others can lean on when their world has fallen apart.

 Here at the Brattleboro Retreat we will celebrate Nurses' Week during the week of May 5th by acknowledging all of our Retreat nurses and mental health workers with a host of activities, some of them social, some of them educational.
 In addition to these special events I am also proud to publicly applaud each of the nurses on our staff at the Retreat as well as the nurses who work so hard in other healthcare institutions in our community: Brattleboro Memorial Hospital, Grace Cottage, Cheshire Medical Center, HCRS, and more.